duckdb/duckdb-web/docs/guides/python/ibis.md

 └─────────┴────────┴────────────────┴───────────────┴───────────────────┴─────────────┴────────┴───────┘
 ```

-You can use any boolean comparison in a filter (although if you try to do something like use `<` on a string, Ibis will yell at you).
+You can use any Boolean comparison in a filter (although if you try to do something like use `<` on a string, Ibis will yell at you).

 ### select